IT’S A BEST BUY BECAUSE:

 Even the base L model comes standard with Toyota’s Safety Sense-P suite of equipment, which includes forward collision warning and mitigation with pedestrian detection, lane-departure warning and mitigation, automatic high-beam headlights, and adaptive cruise control.

 WHAT IS IT?

-The Camry is Toyota’s midsize sedan.
-It kicks off its 8th generation for 2018 with a redesign that bumps up its overall length by an inch and its wheelbase by two inches.
+The Camry is Toyota’s midsize sedan, which has perenially been one of the most popular (if not THE most popular) cars in its segment.
 Three powertrains are available: a 203-hp 2.5-liter 4-cylinder (which is offered in L, LE, SE, XLE models and the sportier XSE, where it makes 206 hp), a 301-hp 3.5-liter V6 (offered in XLE and XSE form), and a 208-hp 2.5-liter gas/electric hybrid 4-cylinder (available in LE, SE, and XLE trim).
 The Hybrid uses a CVT transmission; the others have an 8-speed automatic.
 Available features include a head-up instrument display, 360-degree surround-view camera, LED headlights, blind-spot alert, rear cross-traffic alert, and a brake-hold feature.

 VALUE IN CLASS

 The Toyota Camry has long been a default pick for a reliable mainstream midsize sedan, but over the years it had gained a reputation as a rather plain-vanilla appliance.
-The all-new 2018 Toyota Camry adds the expected upgrades in fuel efficiency and technology features, but also steps up its game in terms of styling appeal and driving dynamics—all while maintaining the practical virtues that made it such a popular choice in the first place.
+When the all-new 8th-generation Toyota Camry debuted last year, it added the expected upgrades in fuel efficiency and technology features, but also stepped the Camry’s game in terms of styling appeal and driving dynamics—all while maintaining the practical virtues that made the Camry such a popular choice in the first place.